Fiji mermaid

 The Fiji mermaid (also Feejee mermaid) was an object composed of the torso and head of a juvenile monkey sewn to the back half of a fish.
 It was a common feature of sideshows where it was presented as the mummified body of a creature that was supposedly half mammal and half fish, a version of a mermaid.
-The original had fish scales with animal hair superimposed on its body with pendulous breasts on its chest.
+The original had fish scales with animal hair superimposed on its body and pendulous breasts on its chest.
 The mouth was wide open with its teeth bared.
 The right hand was against the right cheek, and the left tucked under its lower left jaw.
 This mermaid was supposedly caught near the Fiji Islands in the South Pacific.
 Several replicas and variations have also been made and exhibited under similar names and pretexts.
 P. T. Barnum exhibited the original in Barnum's American Museum in New York in 1842, but it then disappeared—likely destroyed in one of the many fires that destroyed parts of Barnum's collections.

 History

-Barnum, in his autobiography, described the mermaid as "an ugly dried-up, black-looking diminutive specimen, about 3 feet long.
+Barnum, in his autobiography, described the mermaid as "an ugly, dried-up, black-looking, diminutive specimen, about 3 feet long.
 Its mouth was open, its tail turned over, and its arms thrown up, giving it the appearance of having died in great agony," a significant departure from traditional depictions of mermaids as attractive creatures.

 American sea captain Samuel Barrett Edes bought Barnum's "mermaid" from Japanese sailors in 1822 for $6,000, using money from the ship's expense account.
-Other accounts say a captain of an American whaler bought it for $5,000 in Batavia, Dutch Indonesia.
+Another account says that a captain of an American whaler bought it for $5,000 in Batavia, the Dutch East Indies.

 Either way, the mermaid is believed to be one of many being manufactured commercially in Japan, by fishermen with a sense of humor as well as profit-mindedness.
 It was possibly a composite of a "blue-faced monkey and a salmon" in this case.

+A Dutchman who was posted as warehouse keeper on Dejima, Nagasaki 1820–1829 writes that such a mermaid could be obtained for a handy price and resold for a fortune in Dutch Indonesia.
+According to J. F. van Overmeer Fisscher, the object from the Japanese workshop merely cost 30 ryō or 60 guilders, but might be sold for 2000 Spanish dollars in Batavia.
+When he showed interest in this speculative profiteering, all sorts of samples were shown him: a two-headed men, face-on-belly, devil-headed people, twin-headed dragons, etc., some of which wound up as part of his cabinet collection in The Hague.